 Requesting Accommodations for Disabilities

-USCIS is committed to providing customers with disabilities the same access to its programs, activities and facilities as customers without disabilities.
+USCIS is committed to providing individuals with disabilities the same access to its programs, activities and facilities as individuals without disabilities.
 Accommodations vary depending on the individual’s disability and involve modifications to practices or procedures that allow applicants with disabilities to participate in immigration processes.
 For example:

 How to request an accommodation:

-If you need an accommodation due to a disability that affects your access to a USCIS program or activity OR if a disability prevents you from going to the designated USCIS location as scheduled, please call the National Customer Service Center (NCSC) at 1-800-375-5283 (TDD: 1-800-767-1833) to request an accommodation.
-Do not call the NCSC if you are a naturalization applicant seeking an exception from the English and/or civics testing requirements.
+If you need an accommodation due to a disability that affects your access to a USCIS program or activity OR if a disability prevents you from going to the designated USCIS location as scheduled, please call the USCIS Contact Center to request an accommodation at 800-375-5283.
+For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833.
+Do not call the USCIS Contact Center if you are a naturalization applicant seeking an exception from the English and/or civics testing requirements.
 You must submit Form N-648, Medical Certification for Disability Exceptions to request an exception.
-See Form N-648 to the right of this page for instructions and additional information.

 - You may request an accommodation for any interaction with USCIS including an ASC appointment, InfoPass appointment, interview appointment or naturalization ceremony.
 Additionally, you may request an accommodation to attend a USCIS public event such as town hall meeting.

-- If you are initiating contact with USCIS (e.g., for an InfoPass appointment or to attend a public event), you may call the NCSC at any time.
+- If you are initiating contact with USCIS (e.g., for an InfoPass appointment or to attend a public event), you may call the USCIS Contact Center at any time.
 If you need an accommodation for an appointment in conjunction with an application (e.g., an ASC or interview appointment), please call after you have received your appointment notice.

-- Call the NCSC even if you indicated on your application that you need an accommodation.
+- Call the USCIS Contact Center even if you indicated on your application that you need an accommodation.

-- Call the NCSC to request an accommodation each time you will be visiting a USCIS office.
-For example, you should call the NCSC if you need an accommodation for your biometrics appointment and call again if you need an accommodation for your interview appointment.
+- Call the USCIS Contact Center to request an accommodation each time you will be visiting a USCIS office.
+For example, you should call the USCIS Contact Center if you need an accommodation for your biometrics appointment and call again if you need an accommodation for your interview appointment.

 - All domestic USCIS facilities are accessible to individuals with physical disabilities.
 You do not need to request an accommodation if your only need is an accommodation that would enable or facilitate you having physical access to a domestic USCIS office.

-- If we deny your accommodation request and you believe we did so in error, please call the NCSC at the phone numbers listed above.
+- If we deny your accommodation request and you believe we did so in error, please call the USCIS Contact Center at the phone numbers listed above.